-Below are the maximum concentration levels that should be used during a CIP for acid and caustic.
+The maximum concentration levels that should be used during a CIP for acid is 0.8% and for caustic it's 1.5%.
 Any greater level does not provide an increased benefit in terms of cleaning the system, it is purely wasting chemicals.
 Excess levels will also adversely affect other parts in the system, such as seals and gaskets.

 - Peroxyacetic acid and Sodium Hypochlorite as it is extremely harsh on rubbers, gaskets and seals, including the urethane of BFM® Seeflex connectors.
 If required, do not use in high concentrations or with temperatures over 45°C/113°F as it is too harsh.